MEET THE TEAM BEHIND ACCO

 In addition to her position as a board member, Christy is also Director of Marketing and Social Media for the American Childhood Cancer Organization since June 2013, and is a creative/art director, internet and social media marketing manager, email marketing and branding strategist.
 She also provides project management for website development, search engine optimization (SEO) and search engine marketing (SEM) efforts.
-As such, she works closely with businesses and medical practices to develop and implement advanced e-marketing and branding solutions, institute best practices required to comply with complicated medical and legal regulations, and build, manage, and support long-lasting, positive customer relationships.
-In the past, Christy was a medical practice manager and first assistant in the operating room.
+As such, she also works closely with businesses and medical practices to develop and implement advanced internet marketing and branding solutions, institute best practices required to comply with complicated medical and legal regulations, and build, manage, and support long-lasting, positive customer relationships.
+In the past, Christy was a marketing director and medical practice manager, and first assistant in the operating room.
 Christy studied at St. Petersburg College, Seminole State College and University of California Irvine Extension and currently lives in Florida with her husband and son.
 (Visit Christy’s LinkedIn)

 Tommy Burns, Jr., Fulfillment Manager & Graphic Designer